Ashlye Elizondo Vanderworp

 small group bible study

-Having any role in leading others might be scary or intimidating.
+Having any role like this in leading others might be scary or intimidating.
 You might be asking yourself, What do I have to offer anybody?
-For some of you, becoming a leader is something exciting, expected, or maybe even something you’ve been ready for since you first got to campus.
+For others, becoming a leader is exciting, expected, or maybe even something you’ve been ready for since you first got to campus.

 I didn’t know how to feel.
 Why me?
 But why not me?

-It's good for Christians to question whether becoming a leader is the only way to make a difference or play a significant role in someone else’s faith journey.
-To this, I think about the 12 and the 72.
+It's good for Christians to question whether becoming a leader is the only way play a role in a community or someone else’s faith journey.

 Jesus called 12 men to be his disciples.
 These were his closest friends, those he entrusted with the most spiritual authority and responsibility.
-But we also know that there were other people who sat at Jesus’ feet, who followed him, who were part of his ministry.
-In fact, we see him in Luke 10 sending out 72 and giving them very similar instructions that mirror those he gave to the 12 just one chapter before.
+But we also see that there were other people who sat at Jesus’ feet, followed him, and were part of his ministry.
+In fact, in Luke 10 Jesus sends out 72 and gives them similar instructions that mirror those he gave to the 12 just one chapter before.

 The 72 are referred to as just “others.”
 But does that mean they were any less important?